Installing Cloudera Data Science Workbench 1.5.x on CDH

 The Cloudera Data Science Workbench installer will format and mount Docker on each gateway host.
 Make sure there is no important data stored on these devices.
 Do not mount these block devices prior to installation.

-Every Cloudera Data Science Workbench gateway host must have one or more block devices with at least 500 GB dedicated to storage of Docker images.
+Every Cloudera Data Science Workbench gateway host must have one or more block devices with at least 1 TB dedicated to storage of Docker images.
 The Docker block devices store the Cloudera Data Science Workbench Docker images including the Python, R, and Scala engines.
-Each engine image can weigh 15GB.
+Each engine image can occupy 15GB.

 Application Block Device or Mount Point

-Cloudera Data Science Workbench will store all application data at /var/lib/cdsw.
-In a CSD-based deployment, this location is not configurable.
-Cloudera Data Science Workbench will assume the system administrator has formatted and mounted one or more block devices to /var/lib/cdsw.
+Cloudera Data Science Workbench stores all application data at /var/lib/cdsw.
+On a CSD-based deployment, this location is not configurable.
+Cloudera Data Science Workbench will assume the system administrator has formatted and mounted one or more block devices to /var/lib/cdsw on the master node.
+Note that Application Block Device mounts are not required on worker nodes.

 Regardless of the application data storage configuration you choose, /var/lib/cdsw must be stored on a separate block device.
 Given typical database and user access patterns, an SSD is strongly recommended.